ilnazTayebi/PostgresSemiRaw/dumpData/README.md

-# Dumping TPCH dataset using postgresSQL
+# Dumping TPC-H Dataset Using PostgresSQL

-## Download and install
+## Download And Install

-Install [TPCH](https://www.tpc.org/tpch/) data version 3.0.1 data using the DBGEN tool.
+Install [TPC-H](https://www.tpc.org/tpch/) data version 3.0.1 data using the DBGEN tool.
 In the first step download the

-1- Download the TPCH DBGEN tool and unzipped the tar file:
+1- Download the TPC-H DBGEN tool and unzipped the tar file:

 ```sh
  $ unzip 05bc7108-2175-4a4b-8e50-b9443ab82e22-tpc-h-tool.zip